takanuva03/ExitSign/README.md

 ## Educational Value Added
 The project will help with PCB design, soldering components onto PCBs, testing PCBs with time-varying signals, and reading and understanding specification sheets for components.

 ## Tasks

 PCB has been designed and finalized.
+PCB prototype has been manufactured by JLCPCB and has been populated.

 ## Design Decisions